sguzunov/docs/docs/getting-started/01_what-is-glue42/03_architecture/architecture.md

 The Glue42 Gateway is a transport with domain specific protocols.
 It enables the communication between applications running in [**Glue42 Enterprise**](https://glue42.com/enterprise/).
 By default, it uses WebSockets for delivering messages to applications.
 Other options are also available upon request.
 The Glue42 Gateway is written in Clojure and can be transpiled to Java and JavaScript.

-### Application Stores
+### App Stores

-[**Glue42 Enterprise**](https://glue42.com/enterprise/) loads the list of applications available to the user from a pre-configured set of [application stores](../../../glue42-concepts/application-management/overview/index.html#application_stores).
+[**Glue42 Enterprise**](https://glue42.com/enterprise/) loads the list of applications available to the user from a pre-configured set of [app stores](../../../glue42-concepts/application-management/overview/index.html#app_stores).
 They can be of different type:

 - Local stores - definitions are read from folders on the machine that is running [**Glue42 Enterprise**](https://glue42.com/enterprise/);
 - Remote stores - definitions are fetched from a REST service;
+- Glue42 Server stores - definitions are retrieved from a [Glue42 Server](../../../glue42-concepts/glue42-server/index.html)

-To add an application to [**Glue42 Enterprise**](https://glue42.com/enterprise/), you need to add it to an application store.
+To add an application to [**Glue42 Enterprise**](https://glue42.com/enterprise/), you need to add it to an app store.

 ### Connectors